How to Organize the Drawers in Your Home With Baskets of all Types.

-I like organizing my stuff in baskets.
+I like organizing the stuff in my drawers in small baskets.
 I have posted about my love of baskets before and showed you a few ways I use them.

-I have found most of them at the thrift store and yard sales – a few I have had since I was a teenager.
+I have found almost all of my smaller square and rectangular baskets at the thrift store and yard sales – I even have a few since I was a teenager.
+I have always loved these smaller style baskets.

 Organizing Drawers with Baskets

 When they are dry, they come inside and become drawer organizers.
-I am not a big coffee drinker, but I do “love me” some hot tea – all kinds, except green tea, which gives me an instant headache.
-When the teabags are placed in a low sided, square basket – I have no trouble finding exactly the type I am in the mood for.
+When the teabags are placed in a low sided, square basket – I have no trouble finding exactly the type of tea I am in the mood for.

-This basket is one of my faves.
-I have three others just like it.
-I have had them for a very long time.
-They work perfectly in drawers because they are square and the sides go straight up.
+This style basket works perfectly in drawers because they are square and the sides go straight up.
 Round baskets and baskets that have angled sides don’t work as well – too much drawer space is lost since they don’t fit together.

 Square and rectangular baskets can be placed together like a jigsaw puzzle.
 As you can see in my kitchen desk drawer, even though they are all different sizes and styles – they are all square or rectangular and fit together nicely – no space is lost.
 I am still looking for a thin long one to place in the back left corner.